natalieagus/50005-2023/_os_notes/week1-4_mpm.md

 2. User ID then associated with all files, processes of that user to determine <span style="color:#f7007f;"><b>access control</b></span>
 3. For shared computer: group identifier (group ID) allows set of users to be defined and controls managed, then also associated with each process, file

-You will learn more about this in Week 6 and during 3.
+You will learn more about this in Week 6 and Lab 3.
 During Lab 3, you will learn about <span style="color:#f7007f;"><b>Privilege Escalation</b></span>: an event when a user can change its ID to another effective ID with more rights.
 You may read on how this can happen in Linux systems [here](https://linux-audit.com/understanding-linux-privilege-escalation-and-defending-against-it/).

 Finally, the Kernel also provides <span style="color:#f7007f;"><b>defensive security measures</b></span> for the computer system: protecting itself against internal and external attacks via firewalls, encryption, etc. There’s a huge range of security issues when a computer is connected in a network, some of them include denial-of-service, worms, viruses, identity theft, theft of service.
 You will learn more about this in Week 10.